warren-bank/mirror-XMail-mail-server/Readme.txt

 	 Changed system library to have a better performace, expecially on the Windows platform.
 	 Users that are using XMail mainly inside their local LAN are strongly encouraged to switch to this version.
 	 Fixed a bug that enabled insertion of aliases that overlapped real accounts.
+Date 18-01-2002	1.4
+	 Fixed a bug that made XMail to fail to parse custom maps lists in SERVER.TAB.
+	 Fixed a bug that prevented XMail to add wildcard-domain aliases.
+	 Added a filter feature to the CTRL commands "domainlist" and "aliasdomainlist".
+	 Added an extra message header field "X-AuthUser:" to log the username used by the account to send the message.
+	 Added Reply-To: RFC822 header for mailing lists sends.
+	 Fixed a Win32 subsystem API to let XMail to correctly handle network shared MAIL_ROOTs.